catalyst-cloud/catalystcloud-docs/source/faq/cant-ssh-to-instance.rst

 Authentication issues are generally caused by the use of incorrect users or SSH keys.

-If you are encountering a ``Connection refused`` error then you have connection issue.
+If you are encountering a ``Connection timed out`` error then you have connection issue.
 If you are encountering a ``Permission denied (publickey).`` error then you have an authentication issue.
-If you are encountering a ``Connection timed out`` error then it is likely there is an issue with your instance.
+If you are encountering a idifferent SSH error then it is likely there is an issue with your instance.

 Network issues
 --------------

-If you are encountering a ``Connection refused`` error from your SSH client then you have a network connection issue.
+If you are encountering a ``Connection timed out`` error from your SSH client then you have a network connection issue.
 The most common reason for this is a Security Group misconfiguration.
 If you are experiencing this issue check the
 following: